Creating Block Storage volumes with customer-managed encryption

 Before you begin

-To create Block Storage volumes with customer-managed encryption, you must first provision a key management service (KMS), and create or import your customer root key (CRK).
+To create Block Storage volumes with customer-managed encryption, you must have your own customer root key.
+You can provision a key management service (KMS), and create or import your customer root key (CRK).
 You can choose between Key Protect and Hyper Protect Crypto Services.
+Then, create a service-to-service authorization between Block Storage for VPC and the KMS instance that you created.

 This procedure explains how to specify customer-managed encryption when you create a stand-alone Block Storage volume.